 The previous advice was remediation was necessary in the private garden areas, comprising the removal of Made Ground to a depth of 600mm.
 It was recommended that the void produced should be backfilled with a high visibility geotextile over lain by a geogrid and the remainder back filled with certified clean sub-soil and Topsoil.

-Additional investigation, chemical laboratory testing and risk assessment was undertaken by Ground and Water Limited in August 2019.
+Additional investigation, chemical laboratory testing and risk assessment was undertaken by Ground & Water in August 2019.
 Further machine excavated trial pits were undertaken targeting the proposed private garden areas of the residential housing in the southern and central portions of the site.

 By undertaking up to date risk assessments on the bundles of asbestos fibres encountered and CLAIRE statistical analysis, it was concluded that no remediation was considered necessary to protect end-users.
 A minimum thickness of 300mm of certified clean topsoil was recommended placed within all proposed back garden areas and 150mm in soft landscaped areas to form a growing medium.